jina-ai/docs/chapters/ranker.rst

 Drivers
 ^^^^^^^^^
-Different Ranker will need different driver to be equipped with.
+Different :term:`Rankers` will need different :term:`Drivers` to be equipped with.
 For :class:`Match2DocRanker`, we need to choose :class:`Matches2DocRankDriver` to get the scores from a :term:`Ranker` and help to resort the scores.
-For :class:Chunk2DocRanker`, we need to choose :class:`Chunk2DocRankDriver` to extract matches score from chunks and use the executor to compute the rank and assign the resulting matches to the level above.
+For :class:`Chunk2DocRanker`, we need to choose :class:`Chunk2DocRankDriver` to extract matches score from chunks and use the executor to compute the rank and assign the resulting matches to the level above.

 Currently, Jina has 3 Rankers in Jina hub.